Abdul Hadi Awang: Seditious remarks against Christians

-Abdul Hadi Awang has alleged that Christian missionaries have brought their work to Malaysia only after experiencing failure in the West.
+Hadi has alleged that Christian missionaries have brought their work to Malaysia only after experiencing failure in the West.
 "Christianity is no longer saleable in countries where the education level is high," he said.
 Hadi alleged that preachers would often back down from challenges to debate with their Muslim counterparts because "they know they would lose".
 "This is transgression in the name of religion.
 It is a danger that must be fought," Hadi said in an article in one of the edition of Harakah released on 18 January 2016.